 Coinciding with our annual conference, NCHE hosts a graduation ceremony for NCHE members.

 Our biannual Spring event in Raleigh.
 Meet legislators and visit state museums.

 Become part of an organization devoted to serving NC homeschoolers.
 Help us advance our threefold purpose: PROTECT the freedom of educating at home, PROVIDE encouragement & support to families who choose home education for their children, and PROMOTE home education as an educational alternative

 Help us advance NC homeschooling through our educational programs, publications, extra-curricular activities & scholarships.

 Do you have a passion for home education?
 Find a place to employ your talents and serve with NCHE!

 Want to reach NC homeschoolers with your product or service?

-Mike and Ronda Marshall are the homeschooling parents of six (ages eleven to twenty-eight) and, so far, have graduated four children from their homeschool in Asheville, NC.
+Mike and Ronda Marshall are the parents of six (ages twelve to twenty-nine) and, so far, have graduated four children from their homeschool in Asheville, NC.
 They are in their twentieth year of homeschooling.
 Mike is an electrical engineer, working as an engineering consultant to the electric utility industry.
-They have served on the board of NCHE since 2003 where Mike has served as president and regional director and Ronda is currently the homeschool helps director.
+They have served on the board of NCHE since 2003 where Mike has served as president and regional director, and Ronda is currently the homeschool helps director.
 Together they have established and coordinated local homeschool support groups, email groups, co-ops, enrichment classes and conferences in their area.
 Ronda is presently serving as the director of Biltmore Baptist Church Homeschool Ministry that serves families in western NC.
 Over the past few years, they have had the privilege of speaking at various support groups and state conferences where they love having the opportunity to encourage fellow families in this wonderful, yet sometimes challenging homeschooling journey.

 |Getting Off to a Great Start||2013 NCHE Annual Conference and Book Fair|